AI Visibility Playbook

 - Which sources convert.
 ChatGPT traffic can behave nothing like Perplexity.

-- Whether AI traffic is growing month over month, and outpacing organic.
+- Whether AI traffic is growing month over month.

 What it cannot see

-- ChatGPT and Claude apps send no referrer, so those visits land in Direct.
+- ChatGPT and Claude native apps send no referrer, so those visits land in Direct.
+Web versions sometimes pass a referrer, but the referrer policy strips it on others.
+Always a partial picture.

 The GA4 referrer gap